There are more resident workers (All industries) Professionals in the City of Adelaide than any other occupation.

 Occupations are a key component in evaluating the knowledge, experience and skill-levels that industry can draw upon locally.
-It should be viewed with other indicators, such as Age structure, Qualifications, and Income for a comprehensive analysis of City of Adelaide's local resident workers.
+It should be viewed with other indicators, such as Age structure, Qualifications, and Income for a comprehensive analysis of the City of Adelaide's local resident workers.

 When comparing the occupations of local resident workers with local workers, Occupation data indicates whether an economy draws on the skills offered by its own residents or relies on a different set of skills imported from elsewhere in the region.

 Australian Bureau of Statistics (ABS) – Census 2011 and 2016 – by usual residence

 |City of Adelaide||2016||2011||Change|

 |Occupations (Click rows to view sub-categories)||Number||%||South Australia||Number||%||South Australia||2011 - 2016|

 |Clerical and Administrative Workers||1,091||11.8||13.3||1,124||12.4||14.4||-33|

 |Inadequately described or not stated||138||1.5||1.5||150||1.6||1.6||-12|

 An analysis of the jobs held by the resident workers in the City of Adelaide in 2016 shows the three most popular occupations were: